-We are interested in studying the dynamics of ordering in the noise-free case scenario $\eta=0$ where, as we showed above, full order is eventually achieved in the long run.
-In this final ordered state all particles move in the same direction, thus no more direction updates are possible.
-In Fig.~\ref{phi-t} we show the temporal behavior of the average order parameter $\left< \varphi \right>$ for $\eta=0$, $v=0.1$, and two different densities.
-The two lower curves correspond to the FVM, while the two upper curves are for the SVM.
-We observe that the approach to complete order ($\varphi=1$) is much slower in the FVM.
-This slow ordering in the FVM is characterized by an initial increase of $\left< \varphi \right>$ as a power law in time, with an exponent close to $1/2$ (dashed line), and a final exponential approach to $1.0$ (full order).
-This is closely related to the behavior of the mean number of different directions $S(t)$ at time $t$ shown in Fig.~\ref{S-t}.
+As we see below, the behavior of $\varphi$ is closely related to that of the mean number of different directions $S(t)$ at time $t$ shown in Fig.~\ref{S-t}.
 Initially, all directions are different as they are randomly assigned, and thus $S(t=0)=N$.
 Then, for densities $\rho \ge 2$ we see that $S$ decreases very slowly during an initial transient of order $N$, as

 represented by a solid line in Fig.~\ref{S-t}.
 This result was derived analytically in \cite{Starnini-2012} following a Master Equation approach and in \cite{Pickering-2016} using generating functions, for the multi-state voter model under sequential update on a complete graph (all-to-all interactions).
 In the synchronous version of the model that we use here time is rescaled by a factor $1/2$.
 In the final regime $S$ relaxes exponentially fast to $1.0$, corresponding to the single direction of full order (see Fig.~\ref{S-t}).
 We note that the decrease of $S$ is monotonic at all times.
 This is because some directions may not be copied by any particle in a single step (mainly those directions followed by few particles), and thus these directions disappear from the system.
 Then, given that new directions are never created in the voter dynamics, $S$ just decreases monotonically with time.